martinfrances107/photo_indexer/README.md

 * Invalid root directory
 * No matching file in root, with a text file ignored.
 * Invalid exif data.

+## Known issues

+../exif-samples -- search for sony.

+* One of the descriptions looks like -- "", "", "" --
+* metadata look like 2 string are captured -- "DSC-D700", "" --

 ## Credits